Exhibits

 Know Before You Go is an exhibit generously supported by the Davis Family Foundation.
 This installation was managed and designed by Saint Riewestahl, curated by Sean Cox with exhibition guidance from MDI Historical Society Director Raney Bench, and with curatorial support from Patrick Callaway.
 Illustrations of historic Somesville, flora, and fauna, created by Rosemary Santoro.

-Digital Tour: What Happened Here?
+Digital Tour: MDI History Adventure What Happened Here?

 Wherever you are on Mount Desert Island, something interesting happened!
-Download this free app, or view on the web, to start exploring over 20 sites located in every island community.
+Download our free MDI History Adventure App to start exploring over 20 sites located in every island community and learn What Happened Here?
 Visit as many sites as you want, in any order.
-You will discover new places and learn about the unique aspects of MDI, as well as its interconnected communities.
+You will see new places, learn new things about Mount Desert Island, and discover how our communities are unique yet interconnected.
+The tour will connect you with places where you can learn more by visiting the historical societies, museums, and libraries that share the island's history.

 The “What Happened Here” app is made possible through donors Jake and Anne Citrin; Shelby and Gale Davis; and David and Nanette Schoeder, and Machias Savings Bank.